dominicpalmer/dotfiles/windows/README.md

 ## <a id="python"></a> <img src="../img/python.png" alt="python" width="20"/> <span style="font-size:larger;"> System Python </span>

-Install the latest version of Python for Windows, found at https://www.python.org/downloads/windows/.
-When running the installer, opt to add Python to `PATH` and make sure Python intalls for the current user only (i.e to AppData).
+Install the latest version of Python for Windows found at https://www.python.org/downloads/windows/.
+When running the installer, opt to add Python to `PATH` and make sure Python intalls for the current user only (i.e, to AppData).
 The installer will install Python, pip, IDLE and the py launcher.

 The py launcher is a utility that can be used to locate and run a specific version of Python installed on the system.
 This is useful if multiple Python installations are present and need to be distinguished.
 For example, to invoke the latest version of Python 3.x simply run: